 Provide A Quiet Place

 With all of the excitement and jolliness of Christmas your pet may either become overwhelmed with the increased noise and people around.
 This may manifest itself as over excitement or distress.
-The best thing you can do for your pet is provide a quiet area in the house away from the celebrations so that your dog can rest in his dog bed in peace.
+The best thing you can do for your pet is provide a quiet area in the house away from the celebrations so that your dog can rest in his British Made Dog Bed in peace.

 Keep Your Pet Inside